Promise of marijuana leads scientists on search for evidence

 Continue Reading Below

-At least 1.4 million Americans are using marijuana for their health, according to an Associated Press analysis of states that track medical marijuana patients.
+At least 1.4 million Americans are using marijuana for their health , according to an Associated Press analysis of states that track medical marijuana patients.

 The number of medical marijuana cardholders more than tripled in the last five years as more states jumped on the bandwagon.
 The analysis is based on data from 26 states and the District of Columbia.
 The total climbs to 2.6 million patients if California, Washington and Maine are included, the AP estimates.